deyantomov/MERN-Planets/README.md

 [![mern-tables.png](https://i.postimg.cc/NGyYGQdB/mern-tables.png)](https://postimg.cc/V5c2DPyV)

 ## 1. About the Project
 MERN Planets is a full-stack application which uses data from a sample MDB cluster.
 Built using the MERN stack, it provides information about the planets in the solar system.
-The application is based on the MVC architecture and uses a lot of additional libraries like Redux for state management, axios for HTTP requests, and React-Three-Fiber and drei for 3D visualization.
+The application uses a lot of additional libraries such as axios for HTTP requests, and React-Three-Fiber and drei for 3D visualization.
 The project is not a simulation, and it's not intended to be an accurate representation of the solar system.
-This is just a proof of concept.

 ## 2. Target Features
 - **Smooth experience**: A smooth 3D interface running at 60FPS and fast loading times.
 - **Small dataset**: The only data that is needed is about the 8 planets in the solar system so the data set shouldn't be big.
-- **Administrative part**: A way to not only read, but also edit and write data.

 ## 3. Tech Stack
 - **Language**: TypeScript
-- **Front-end**: React, Redux Toolkit, Axios, Tailwind CSS, three, React Three Fiber, drei
+- **Front-end**: React, Axios, Tailwind CSS, three, React Three Fiber, drei
 - **Back-end**: Node.js, Express, Axios
 - **Database**: MongoDB
-- **ODM**: Mongoose
 - **Unit Tests**: Jest

 ## 4. Installation